python-caldav/caldav/CONTRIBUTING.md

 # Contributing

-Contributions are mostly welcome, and this document should be kept short not to scare away contributors - and if the length of this text scares you, then I'd rather want you to skip reading and just produce a pull-request in GitHub.
+Contributions are mostly welcome.
+If the length of this text scares you, then I'd rather want you to skip reading and just produce a pull-request in GitHub.

 ## Considerations